 All processed free glutamic acid (MSG) – no matter how produced — is neurotoxic (kills brain cells) and is endocrine disrupting (damages the endocrine system).
 In addition, all processed free glutamic acid (MSG) will cause adverse reactions ranging from feelings of mild discomfort or simple skin rash to such things as irritable bowel, asthma, migraine headache, mood swings, heart irregularities, asthma, seizures, and depression when the amount of MSG ingested exceeds a person’s MSG-tolerance level.

-While MSG can occur naturally in foods that contain sources of free glutamates, GOFoods does not add MSG to any of its products.
 It’s nearly impossible to completely avoid MSG because it is naturally occurring in many ingredients used in our food.
 More than 40 different ingredients contain the chemical in monosodium glutamate — the processed (manufactured) free glutamic acid — with names like maltodextrin, gelatin, citric acid, and sodium caseinate.
 It’s found in anything Autolyzed, Soy protein, Textured protein, and Whey protein.
 It is oftentimes found in barley malt, bouillon and broth, anything containing “enzymes”, any “flavors” or “flavoring”, anything “fermented”, malt extract, pectin, soy sauce, and most seasonings.